dickwolff/Export-To-Ghostfolio/README.md

 <details>
 <summary>View transaction export instructions</summary>

+### Avanza

+__to come__

 ### Bitvavo

 Login to your Bitvavo account and click on your name at the top-right.
 Next, click "Transaction history".
 Click the blue "Export" button at the to to create an export.
-Select one of the CSv options and again click "Export".
+Select one of the CSV options and again click "Export".

 ![Export instructions for Bitvavo](./assets/export-bitvavo.jpg)